webplantmedia/adonis-blue/readme.txt

 = Does this theme support any plugins? =

-Angie Makes Design includes support for Infinite Scroll in Jetpack.
+Crimson Rose includes support for Infinite Scroll in Jetpack.

 == Changelog ==